Can I Legally get Married in Greece?

-Greece is a gorgeous country and would make a deeply romantic country to marry; although this process in Greece can be fairly tedious.
+Greece is a gorgeous country and would make a deeply romantic country to marry.
+There’s many Greek Islands to choose from; Crete and Santorini are popular places, with venues including The Minos Beach Art Hotel and EROSANTORINI.
+The process of getting married in Greece can be fairly tedious.
 Therefore, we would typically recommend marrying in the UK and then celebrating a non-legal wedding blessing/celebration once you’re in Greece – minus the hassle!
 However, if you are set in your mind on formally tying the knot in Greece, these are the steps you need to take:

 - In order to marry in Greece, you will need to acquire a Certificate of No Impediment (CNI) from the UK.
 This is a legal document that basically states that it is legal for you and your partner to wed.
 Confusingly, the CNI is only valid for 3 months (from the date of issue) if you are Scottish, while if you are from England, Wales or Northern Ireland, there is no expiry date.
 Thankfully, there is no residency requirement to marry in Greece.